Share The Journey with Refugees and Migrants: Pope Francis' Campaign

 There are more refugees and migrants in the world today than at any time since World War II—in fact, one out of 114 people in the world today is not living in the country where s/he was born.
 On September 27, 2017, Pope Francis launched a global campaign to support these displaced individuals.
 This historic “Share the Journey” campaign aims to provide insight into the factors contributing to today's worldwide refugee crisis and increased migration, with the hope that greater knowledge will lead to a more welcoming environment for migrants across the globe.

 Archbishop Silvano Tomasi expanded upon Pope Francis’ call to action, providing insight on how communities—including Georgetown’s campus community—can most effectively mobilize around the campaign.
-He focused on how religious actors and groups can play stronger positive roles in relation to refugee movement and migration, addressing the difficulties of integrating new arrivals into our society.
+He and the other panelists focused on how religious actors and groups can play stronger positive roles in relation to refugee movement and migration, addressing the difficulties of integrating new arrivals into our society.

 This event was co-sponsored by Jesuit Refugee Service-USA; Catholic Relief Services; Georgetown's Berkley Center for Religion, Peace, and World Affairs; the Institute for the Study of International Migration; the Initiative on Catholic Social Thought and Public Life; the Center for Social Justice Research, Teaching and Service; the Office of Mission and Ministry; and the Office of the Vice President for Global Engagement.